 Not all kung fu styles involve striking

-Shuai Jiao is a traditional Chinese martial art that is characterized by its use of throws, joint locks, strikes, and other techniques to defeat an opponent.
-It is one of the oldest martial arts in China, with a history dating back over 4,000 years, and it has been a part of the Chinese martial arts tradition for centuries.
+Shuai Jiao is a traditional Chinese martial art that utilizes throws, joint locks, strikes, and other techniques to defeat an opponent.
+It has been an integral part of the Chinese martial arts tradition for centuries, with a history dating back over 4,000 years, making it one of the oldest martial arts in China.

-In Shuai Jiao, practitioners use a variety of techniques to take an opponent to the ground and control them, including throws, trips, sweeps, and leg reaps.
-They also use a variety of strikes, such as punches, kicks, elbows, and knees, as well as joint locks and pressure point attacks to disable an opponent.
+Practitioners of Shuai Jiao employ a range of techniques, including throws, trips, sweeps, and leg reaps, to take an opponent to the ground and control them.
+They also use various strikes like punches, kicks, elbows, and knees, as well as joint locks and pressure point attacks to disable an opponent.

-Shuai Jiao training typically includes a combination of solo drills, partner drills, and sparring, and practitioners are encouraged to develop a well-rounded skillset that includes both standing and ground techniques.
-The art also emphasizes the development of physical conditioning, mental discipline, and the importance of proper etiquette and respect for one's training partners.
+To develop a well-rounded skillset, Shuai Jiao training includes a combination of solo drills, partner drills, and sparring.
+The art also emphasizes physical conditioning, mental discipline, and the significance of proper etiquette and respect for one's training partners.

-Shuai Jiao is practiced in various forms in different regions of China and around the world, and it has also been incorporated into other martial arts styles, such as judo and sambo.
+Shuai Jiao has several different forms practiced in various regions of China and around the world.
+Its techniques have also been incorporated into other martial arts styles such as judo and sambo.

-There is one Shaolin Monk fighting iin full contact today
+There is one Shaolin Monk fighting in full contact today

 Shaolin in MMA

-It is worth noting that while Shaolin Kung Fu is a martial art, it is also a spiritual discipline that emphasizes non-violence and self-cultivation.
-The philosophy of Shaolin Kung Fu is one of compassion and respect, and practitioners are expected to follow these principles in all aspects of their training and practice.
-Therefore, it is possible that some Shaolin monks may choose not to participate in MMA or other types of full-contact combat sports due to these philosophical beliefs.
+Yes, Shaolin Kung Fu is a martial art, but it is also a spiritual discipline that emphasizes non-violence and the cultivation of oneself.
+The philosophy of Shaolin Kung Fu is one of compassion and respect, and monks are expected to follow these principles in all aspects of their training, practice nd life.